-- If speaking about a specific stock, ETF or mutual fund, to inform the audience of: - o conflicts of interests, either their own or the Research Group that they are aware of (e.g., they own the fund they are speaking about, the company they are speaking about is a client of Morningstar Research Services). - o Where/how the audience can gain access to our published research on the security or securities being spoken about. - o their presentation should not be used as a basis for making investment decisions. - That they do not communicate a rating or opinion that is different from the current published rating or opinion on the security being talked about.
+- If speaking about a specific security or investment option, to inform the audience of: - conflicts of interests, either their own or the Research Group that they are aware of (e.g., they own the fund they are speaking about, the company they are speaking about is a client of Morningstar Research Services). - where/how the audience can gain access to our published research on the security or securities being spoken about. - o their presentation should not be used as a basis for making investment decisions. - o their comments are not intended as personalized advice and that they or their financial professional should judge the suitability of the issuer or issuer's security in light of their unique situation - That they do not communicate a rating or opinion that is different from the current published rating or opinion on the security being talked about.